 After six weeks of rebuilding our Adobe Muse site in Webflow, we’re still encountering layout problems, bad links, and squeaking hinges.
 (Our fault, not Webflow’s.)
 We’re probably at work on this right now, and if you refresh your browser view you’ll see something entirely different.

-In mobile view, the site might look like you dropped your phone and broke it.
+In mobile view, the site might look like you dropped your phone.

 Another note from Mrs. Goblington—